marc06210/istio-4-dummies/00-mTLS-basics/Readme.md

 During this tutorial, we have manually injected the istio sidecar in each of our kube pod registration.
 We can simplify it by telling istio to supervise a namespace.

-First let's delete our application **kubectl delete -f 00-01-application.yaml -n mgu**.
+First, let's delete our application **kubectl delete -f ~/istio-1.16.0/samples/httpbin/httpbin.yaml -n mgu**.
 And let's ask istio to analyze our **mgu** namespace: **istioctl analyze -n mgu**.
 We are told that we haven't define anything regarding istio on this namespace.
 So if we know that we will not rely on istio we can mark it as not supervised, this way a